paladin-t/framepacker/README.md

   * := -w      : Disable forcing texture to POT (Power of 2)
   * := -m      : Disable alpha trim

+For example, we may write a command line as: **framepacker** foo.png bar.png -o out, and it will generate a packed `out.png` image file and another `out.json` meta data file which includes packed frame information.

 ## Performance

 **framepacker** is fast, it packs 200 textures in less than 0.15s on common desktop machines.